AbeelLab/cs4255/bwa-doc.md

 discussed in the previous paragraph.
 Figure below gives an example.

 ![Figure 2](https://i.imgur.com/lYbygA5.png)
+*(A) Prefix trie.
+Symbol ‘∧’ marks the start of a string.
+The two numbers in a node gives the SA interval of the node.
+(B) Prefix DAWG constructed by collapsing nodes with the identical SA interval.
+For example, in the prefix trie, three nodes has SA interval [4,4].
+Their parents have interval [1,2], [1,2] and [1,1], respectively.
+In the prefix DAWG, the [4,4] node thus has parents [1,2] and [1,1].
+Node [4,4] represents three strings ‘OG’, ‘OGO’ and ‘OGOL’ with the first two strings being the prefix of ‘OGOL’.*

 It construct a prefix DAWG G(W) for the query sequence W and a prefix trie T (X) for the reference X. The dynamic programming for calculating the